-Thomas Møller (TM): Overall, decisions are made to use certain tools based on internal knowledge and resources to invest in both people, process and technology.
+Thomas Møller (TM): Overall, decisions are made to use certain tools based on internal knowledge and resources to invest in both people, processes, and technology.
 Many of the commercial tools price out smaller organizations and the reliance on manual models can only take you so far.
 Clinical supply forecasting tools need to evolve with the complexity of new trial models, and the need for accurate, real-time information.
 Existing tools can’t support this, not in the way the industry needs it to be.

 JP: Tell me more about your experience with manual models (Excel).
 There is a level of comfortability with Excel from an end-user perspective.
 Why did you decide this was not the best approach?

 Charlie Yatawara (CY): Imagine every CSP in your organization is building their own manual model, and each in their own way.
 It is inevitable that there are errors in the spreadsheets, but to make matters worse, there was no standardization across the organization which makes it very hard to have conversations with internal stakeholders.
-Additionally, it was scary to have the knowledge with a specific individual.
+Additionally, it was scary to have the knowledge of a specific individual.
 What happens when they go on vacation?
 Or left the company?
 Not the best solution for business continuity.

 JP: Understandably so, you ended up moving to an existing commercial solution.
 Can you walk me through the experience of going from manual spreadsheets to a tool?

 TM: While at a previous organization, we implemented a commercial tool.
 We were lucky.
-We had both the internal resources and SMEs in-house to build a tool that would sit on top of the commercial tool giving us the ability to pull-in real-time actuals and make decisions off that data.
+We had both the internal resources and SMEs in-house to build a tool that would sit on top of the commercial tool giving us the ability to pull in real-time actuals and make decisions off that data.
 We had the ability to make decisions on a high-level view of the data.

-JP: Building a home-grown tool must have been quite an endeavor.
+JP: Building a homegrown tool must have been quite an endeavor.
 Can you elaborate?

 CY: The entire process took the better part of a year, if not longer.
-As Thomas mentioned, we had the resources and the SMEs in the building to drive the process, but it took a lot of man hours and the collaboration of KOLs and developers to get the inputs needed.
+As Thomas mentioned, we had the resources and the SMEs in the building to drive the process, but it took a lot of man-hours and the collaboration of KOLs and developers to get the inputs needed.
 In the end, it had everything we needed from an operational perspective upstream.